Quds Day: History

 The day is also marked throughout Muslim and Arab countries.
 In January 1988, during the First Intifada, the Jerusalem Committee of the Organization of the Islamic Conference decided that Quds Day should be commemorated in public events throughout the Arab world.
 In countries with significant Shia Muslim populations, particularly Lebanon, where Hezbollah organizes Quds Day observances, there is significant attendance at the day's events.
 Events are also held in Iraq, the Palestinian Gaza Strip, and Syria.
 Both Hamas and Palestinian Islamic Jihad endorse Quds Day and hold ceremonies.
 Outside of the Middle East and the wider Arab world, Quds Day protests have taken place in the United Kingdom, Germany, Canada, Sweden, France, the United States, as well as some Muslim countries in Southeast Asia.
 According to the BBC, while the original idea behind Quds Day was to gather all Muslims in opposition to the existence of Israel, the event has not developed beyond an Iranian experience.
 Apart from rallies, usually funded and organized by Iran itself in various capital cities, the ritual never took root among Muslims at large.

+In a Quds Day sermon on 23 January 1998, former Iranian president Akbar Hashemi Rafsanjani claimed that Israel was "much worse than Hitler."
+He questioned the Holocaust death toll, stating Hitler had killed "only 200,000 Jews," and dismissed the figure of six million as "a propaganda act by the Zionists."
+In a Quds Day sermon in 2007, he declared that Hitler's primary aim was to "free Europe from the evils of Zionism," blaming Zionists for political unrest and media control in Europe.
+He suggested that Nazi policies were a response to Zionist influence, portraying the Holocaust as a consequence of Jewish behavior.

+On Quds Day in June 2017, a digital countdown clock was unveiled in Tehran's Palestine Square, marking the years remaining until Israel's predicted destruction.
+The clock referenced a 2015 statement by Supreme Leader Khamenei, who declared that "Israel won't exist in 25 years."

 Quds Day events

 In Iran, the day's parades are sponsored and organized by the government.
 Events include mass marches and rallies.
 Senior Iranian leaders give fiery speeches condemning Israel, as well as the U.S. government.
-The crowds respond with chants of "Death to Israel", and "Death to America".
-According to Roger Howard, many Iranians under the age of 30 continue to participate in Quds Day events, though proportionately less than those on the streets.
-He adds that many Iranian students on campus say in private that the Arab–Israeli conflict has "nothing to do with us."
+The crowds respond with chants of "Death to Israel" and "Death to America".

 Quds Day protests have been held in parts of the Middle East and in London and Berlin and the United States.
 Marches in London have drawn up to 3,000 people, while Berlin saw 1,600 protestors in 2018.
 Rallies were held in at least 18 cities across the United States in 2017.

 In 2020, for the first time since the initiation four decades ago, the Quds day event was held virtually in Iran amid the COVID-19 pandemic.